lkwhite/lab-website-new/_pages/about.md

 responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal tissue, and approaches for quantifying metabolite levels.

-The newest effort int the lab is a collaboration with the neurogenetics clinic at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
+The newest effort in the lab is a collaboration with the neurogenetics clinic at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
 We are developing a pipeline using patient-derived induced pluripotent stem cells to identify therapeutic antisense oligonucleotides that